csanadszilagyi/laravel_admin/README.md

   - composer install
   - php artisan key:generate
   - composer dump-autoload
   - php artisan migrate:refresh --seed
+    - it makes the migrations and adds users with roles: Admin, User 1, User 2, User 3
+    - password for all users is: test77
   - to change frontend things, addationally you can run: npm install, npm run dev